Should You DIY Your Own Estate Plan?

 Ms. Lebowitz: One area that can be overlooked is state law.
 An attorney can point out state nuances that would typically be overlooked by online services.

 Additionally, online planning is directed to general situations but everyone has unique circumstances.
-For example, as I mentioned in the article, the software I used for my own will didn’t include boxes for middle initials for my desired beneficiaries.
+For example, the software I used for my own will didn’t include boxes for middle initials for my desired beneficiaries.
 My mother and sister-in-law happen to have the same first and last names.
 I didn’t think about this until I was reading over the draft and noticed that without a middle initial listed, my will would be confusing to my family and could potentially cause a lot of stress after my death.

 About the Expert